-There is an expectation that training is in place for the delegations in all GEMS Schools and any associated service including the School Support Centre:
+There is an expectation that safeguarding training is in place for staff in all GEMS Schools and any associated services including the School Support Centre.
+Training must include an understanding of safeguarding expectations, applicable roles and responsibilities, including online safety and the school's arrangements for filtering and monitoring.